Last reviewed 11 November 2020

 In this article, Stuart Chamberlain, Croner-i author and employment law consultant, outlines alternatives to redundancy for employers such as the Government's Job Retention Scheme (“Furlough”), while managing a pandemic such as the coronavirus (Covid-19).

+The impact of the coronavirus pandemic continues to be substantial, with many companies across the UK facing significant business worries.
 In such a situation, employers will obviously look to reduce costs, most likely through redundancies.
 The problem with redundancy is that it is final and potentially deprives the employer of much-needed skills and talent that may be needed once the coronavirus crisis is over.

 1. The Government's Job Retention (“Furlough”) Scheme